 Cases involving environmental harm are complex due to transboundary effects, causation and cumulative impacts.
 This necessitates effective legal representation of children.
 Furthermore, litigation is often a lengthy process, and supranational bodies generally require the exhaustion of domestic remedies prior to filing a complaint.

-States should ensure children’s access to timely, appropriate and effective judicial and non-judicial mechanisms, including national human rights institutions, for violations of their rights relating to environmental harm.
+States should ensure children’s access to fair, equitable, timely, appropriate and effective judicial and non-judicial mechanisms, including national human rights institutions, for violations of their rights relating to environmental harm.
 Child-sensitive procedures should be available for claims of imminent or foreseeable harms, as well as past or current violations of children’s rights.
 States should ensure that these are readily available to all children under their jurisdiction without discrimination, including for child victims of transboundary harm resulting from States’ acts or omissions within their territories.

 Complaint mechanisms should be free of charge, safe, confidential, prompt, child-friendly and accessible.
 States should consider providing for collective complaints, such as class actions and public interest litigation and extending limitation periods for violations of children’s rights due to environmental harm.

 Children should have access to free legal and other appropriate assistance, including legal aid and effective legal representation, and be provided the opportunity to be heard directly in any judicial or administrative proceedings affecting them.
-States should consider additional measures to lower the costs for children seeking remedies, for example through protection from adverse cost orders to limit the financial risk to children bringing cases in the public interest concerning climate harm.
+States should consider additional measures to lower the costs for children seeking remedies, for example through protection from adverse cost orders to limit the financial risk to children bringing cases in the public interest regarding environmental matters, such as concerning climate harm.

-States should explore options to reduce the onerous burden of proof on child plaintiffs to establish causation in the face of numerous variables and information deficits, rather than on the State or private actors whose polluting activities and contribution to greenhouse gas emissions cause them harm to enhance accountability and promote children’s access to effective remedy.
+To enhance accountability and promote children’s access to justice in environmental matters, States should explore options to reduce the onerous burden of proof on child plaintiffs to establish causation in the face of numerous variables and information deficits.

 Children may face particular difficulties in obtaining remedies in cases involving business enterprises causing violations of their rights, especially concerning transboundary and global impacts.
 States have obligations to provide effective remedies and reparations for violations of children’s rights by business enterprises, including their extraterritorial activities and operations, provided that there is a reasonable link between the State and the conduct concerned.
 States should ensure that businesses provide effective grievance mechanisms for child victims, while they should have access to State-based remedies.
-States should also ensure the availability of regulatory agencies with oversight powers relevant to children’s rights monitor abuses and provide adequate remedies for violations of children’s rights related to the environment.
+States should also ensure the availability of regulatory agencies with oversight powers relevant to children’s rights to monitor abuses and provide adequate remedies for violations of children’s rights related to the environment.

 Appropriate reparation includes restitution, adequate compensation, satisfaction, and rehabilitation, both of the environment and of children affected, including access to medical and psychological assistance.
 Remedial mechanisms should take into account the specific vulnerabilities of children to the effects of climate change, and that the harm can be irreversible and lifelong.
 Reparation should be swift to limit ongoing and future violations.
 The application of novel forms of remedy is encouraged, such as orders to establish intergenerational committees to determine and oversee the expeditious implementation of measures to mitigate and adapt to the impacts of climate change, in which children are active participants.